 As we mentioned before, in order for systems based on machine learning to reach high accuracy, they need to learn from the data they collect constantly.

-The previous examples illustrate some of the simplest applications of machine learning.
+The previous examples illustrate some of the simplest applications of machine learning introduction.
 However, in the field of science, machine learning helps doctors to detect tumors, decipher DNA sequences or develop medicines.

 Do you know that...?